 2:3 But not even Titus, who was with me, though he was a Greek, was compelled to be circumcised.
 2:4 But it was because of the false brethren secretly brought in, who had sneaked in to spy out our liberty which we have in Christ Jesus, in order to bring us into bondage.
 2:5 But we did not yield in subjection to them for even an hour, so that the truth of the gospel would remain with you.

-2:6 But from those who were of high reputation (what they were makes no difference to me; God shows no partiality)–well, those who were of reputation contributed nothing to me.
+2:6 But from those who were of high reputation (what they were, makes no difference to me; God shows no partiality)–well, those who were of reputation contributed nothing to me.
 2:7 But on the contrary, seeing that I had been entrusted with the gospel to the uncircumcised, just as Peter had been to the circumcised 2:8 (for He who effectually worked for Peter in his apostleship to the circumcised effectually worked for me also to the Gentiles), 2:9 and recognizing the grace that had been given to me, James and Cephas and John, who were reputed to be pillars, gave to me and Barnabas the right hand of fellowship, so that we might go to the Gentiles and they to the circumcised.
 2:10 They only asked us to remember the poor–the very thing I also was eager to do.

+At the time, the headquarters of the Christian church was still in Jerusalem.
 Paul went there to submit to “those who were of reputation” in the church in those days the gospel which he preached “among the Gentiles”.
-In 2:9 he mentions “James and Cephas (Peter) and John” as “reputed to be pillars” (2:9).
-James was Christ’s brother (1:19), and an important person in the young church at the time.
+In Gal 2:9 he mentions “James and Cephas (Peter) and John” as “reputed to be pillars.”
+James was Christ’s brother (Gal 1:19), and an important person in the young church at the time.

-In defence of his gospel, Paul continues to argue:
+In defense of his gospel, Paul argues:

-Firstly, that he was “not sent from men” (1:1) and that “those who were of high reputation” (2:6) “contributed nothing” to his message (2:6).
+Firstly, that he was “not sent from men” (Gal 1:1) and that “those who were of high reputation” (Gal 2:6) “contributed nothing” to his message (Gal 2:6).